TimMun/redact-pii/README.md

   }
 });

-redactor.redact('This document is classified as TopSecret.')
+redactor.redact('This document is classified as TopSecret.');
 // THIS_FILE_IS_SO_TOP_SECRET_WE_HAD_TO_REDACT_EVERYTHING

 import { AsyncRedactor } from './src/index';